Zappingsbrew/youtube-usmode/README.md

 # YouTube US Mode (Hide Region Label)

 A lightweight **Tampermonkey** userscript that hides YouTube's regional country code (like “PH”, “IN”, etc.) to make the site appear cosmetically identical to the **U.S. version**.
+> ⚠️ Note: This script is primarily for personal use.
+It is considered stable and unlikely to need updates.
+If YouTube changes its top bar layout, updates may be released.

 ---